 Alignment between IT and business

 Far gone is the time when IT was seen as just another tool in the workplace.
-These days, IT permeates modern business, enabling and driving core strategies as well as standard functions like customer service, troubleshooting and e-commerce.
+These days, IT permeates modern business, enabling and driving core strategies as well as standard functions like customer service, troubleshooting, and e-commerce.

 Despite this, we too often see the requirements and goals of IT and business falling out of sync, with actors in disparate departments working in silos.
 Corporate executives must have a clear idea of their technological capabilities, as well as the requirements of their employees and clients, in order to make sure that IT gets the support and resources it needs.
 At the same time, IT managers must ensure that they not only support business strategies but also help shape them by providing technical insight and perspective.

 ITIL does not create business strategies; rather, it enables and supports them by ensuring that IT and business executives work according to aligned goals.
 The framework also offers insight into how IT can support other areas of a business.
-For example, insight gained at different stages of the IT service lifecycle could be invaluable for decision makers in marketing, customer service and so on.
+For example, insight gained at different stages of the IT service lifecycle could be invaluable for decision-makers in marketing, customer service, and so on.

 Adaptability and future-proofing

 One of the biggest strengths of ITIL 4 is that it acknowledges how the worlds of business and technology are constantly changing and evolving.
-ITIL best practices provide a level of fluidity and adaptability that allow users to take full advantage of any new opportunities in order streamline operations, deliver improved services to clients, get the drop on competitors, and more.
+ITIL best practices provide a level of fluidity and adaptability that allows users to take full advantage of any new opportunities in order to streamline operations, deliver improved services to clients, get the drop on competitors, and more.
 Better yet, with the practitioner community set to offer ongoing and evolving insight, ITIL users can enjoy a future-proof system that will continue to accommodate changing circumstances, whatever may come in the near future.

 In competitive industries, this capacity for change can be absolutely vital.
 In the current digital age, there are always opportunities for circling competitors to take advantage of static and rigid businesses.
-Are you up to date with the Internet of Things, or Blockchain?
+Are you up to date with the Internet of Things or Blockchain?
 In a few years, even these could be out of date!

 The advantage of upskilling multiple students in the same framework is that they will all become familiar with the same insight and terminology.
-This can provide a huge boost to collaboration and communication between employees, managers and departments, as well as with any businesses handling outsourced services.
+This can provide a huge boost to collaboration and communication between employees, managers, and departments, as well as with any businesses handling outsourced services.

-The benefits of learning in groups are also fairly well known: group exercises, score tables, forums for discussion and so on and can all help students to stay engaged and retain more information.
+The benefits of learning in groups are also fairly well known: group exercises, score tables, forums for discussion, and so on and can all help students to stay engaged and retain more information.
 Learning by yourself in a non-stimulating environment is not just detrimental to your learning experience – it’s also downright boring!

-It may also be worth pointing out that companies which choose to upskill several employees in the same course can often enjoy significant discounts.
+It may also be worth pointing out that companies that choose to upskill several employees in the same course can often enjoy significant discounts.
 This is definitely worth keeping in mind if you ever need to sell ITIL 4 to your organization.

 Customer satisfaction and brand reputation

 ITIL 4 provides valuable insight into essential business services and features, with the ITIL service lifecycle covering their development and release, as well as continual service improvement and incident management.
 This consistent approach to maximizing the value of services can do wonders for a brand’s reputation.
-Providing higher-quality services and reducing any downtime or dissatisfaction caused by errors will typically lead to organic growth in customer satisfaction, which means more repeat business, customer referrals and profits down the line.
+Providing higher-quality services and reducing any downtime or dissatisfaction caused by errors will typically lead to organic growth in customer satisfaction, which means more repeat business, customer referrals, and profits down the line.